LaunchCode-Education-Archived/skills-back-end-csharp/csharp4python/classes-and-objects-interfaces/README.md

 [IList<T> Documentation](https://msdn.microsoft.com/en-us/library/5y536ey6(v=vs.110).aspx)

 This interface is also implemented by the `List<T>` class, which we've been using throughout this course.
-In face, `IList<T>` extends `IEnumerable<T>`.
+In fact, `IList<T>` extends `IEnumerable<T>`.
 An interface may extend another interface, in the same way that classes may extend each other.

 **Example**